Concurrent training methods for Kolmogorov-Arnold networks: Disjoint datasets and FPGA implementation: The core concept of the approach

-Thus, a layer converts vector $\vectorn{y}$ into vector $\hat{\vectorn{z}}$.
+Thus, one layer converts vector $\vectorn{y}$ into vector $\vectorn{z}$.
 KAN is a chain of such layers, where the outputs of the previous layer are the inputs for the next layer.

-Here, functions $g_{i,j}$ are taken to be piecewise-linear.
-Each argument $y_j$ lies within a single linear segment.
-For uniformly-spaced nodes with inter-nodal distance $\Delta y$, the interpolation is trivially computed via
+Various representations for functions $g_{i,j}$ can be used.
+The simplest option is to take them to be piecewise-linear.
+For uniformly-spaced nodes (points where the functions change the slope) with inter-nodal distance $\Delta y$, the interpolation is trivially computed via

-where $k$ is the index of the left node, $f$ is the relative offset from that node, and $G_{i,j,k}$ are the model's parameters (values of $g_{i,j}$ at the nodes).
+where $k$ is the index of the left node, $f \in [0,1)$ is the relative offset from that node, and model parameters $G_{i,j,k}$ are also the values of functions $g_{i,j}$ at the nodes.

 Training of KAN consists in updating parameters layer-by-layer for each record of the training dataset.
-To update one layer, a `desired' (i.e.\ `target') vector $\vectorn{z}$ is required.
-One can execute such update by performing one `damped' step of a gradient descend, applied to layer loss function $L = \left\lVert \vectorn{z} - \vectorn{\hat{z}} \right\rVert^2$, resulting in
+To update one layer, a `desired' (i.e.\ `target') vector $\vectorn{z}^*$ is required.
+For each function $g_{i,j}$, only two nodes are updated:

-where $k$ and $f$ depend on index $j$ according to equation \eqref{R}, multiplier $\mu$ is the scaling factor, which depends on all layers in the original form of the method.
+where $k$ and $f$ depend on index $j$ according to equation \eqref{R}, multiplier $\mu$ is the scaling factor, which depends on offsets in all layers in the original form of the method.

 For the outer layer of KAN, the target vector is given in the training dataset.
-For some given layer, if target vector $\vectorn{z}$ is known, then one can calculate target vector $\vectorn{y}$ for the preceding layer simply by the chain rule for the derivatives:
+For some given layer, if target vector $\vectorn{z}^*$ is known, then target vector $\vectorn{y}^*$ for the preceding layer is calculated as